What is ICCROM-ATHAR?

 Background and Aims

-After the course, participants will be invited to submit proposals to carry out risk management and preparedness projects or organise training courses in their respective countries.
-The aim will be to use knowledge obtained from this course and project outcomes to strengthen disaster risk management of cultural heritage at a national and regional level.
+After the course, participants will be invited to submit proposals for projects related to risk management at large, or more specifically to emergency response, in their home countries.
+The proposal may include training workshops.
+The goal is to share knowledge gained at the course with others, and to strengthen capacities for risk management of cultural heritage at regional and national levels.

 Course Objectives and Expected Results

-The course aspires to create effective and nationally and/or regionally recognized emergency task force(s) for managing risks to cultural heritage.
+The main purpose of the course is to create effective emergency task force(s) for managing risks to cultural heritage recognized at the regional and/or national levels.

-The course will develop participants’ skills and knowledge in the following areas:
+The course also primarily aims to develop participants’ knowledge and skills to address the following areas:

-- Disaster risk management planning framework applied to cultural heritage protection
+- Disaster risk management framework, applied to cultural heritage

-- Ethics and principles of conservation in crisis situations
+- Ethics and principles of conservation in a crisis situation

 - Emergency documentation for movable and immovable heritage

-- First-aid to historic structures and cultural collections
+- Salvage and stabilization of historic structures and cultural collections

 - Mediation, teamwork and negotiation skills